biijuwa/eckb/docs/shippingcarriers/shippingcarriers.md

 {: .fh-default .text-left .fs-4 }

 Through our partnership program, we have integrated with major shipping carriers.
-In this article, you will be able to assign the most suitable carrier as a primary shipping carrier.
+In this article, you will be able to assign the most suitable carrier as your primary shipping carrier.

 ---

 ### Follow the steps to mark a Shipping Carrier as a primary

 > **Important:** <br>
-> Only one carrier can be set as **Primary Carrier.**
+> Remember you can only set one carrier as **Primary Carrier.**

 1. From the **Dashboard**, select **Shipping Carriers.**